UmutFerhatYuksel/WebRTC/README.md

-# WebRCT
+# WebRTC
-A video call app with WebRCT
+A video call app with WebRTC

 # Purpose of The Project <br/>
 Making a video call a person with *WebRTC* technology